 6. In the Username field, input your PIA username — that is always in the format of p1234567 and cannot be replaced with any other information.

 7. The Password field requires the input of the password for your PIA account, which is assigned to you, but you have the ability to customize in the client control panel.
 The interface will require that you input this password twice as attempted error prevention.

 8. The checkbox for Use a TLS key will be checked by default uncheck this.

 9. From the dropdown for Peer Certificate Authority select the Descriptive name for the security certificate you created in Step 2.

-10. For Encryption Algorithm select the option appropriate to your configuration based upon the settings you want to use from the Dependencies Table at the beginning of this guide.
+10. For Encryption Algorithm select the option appropriate to your configuration.
 In general, we suggest using GCM over CBC.

 11. For Auth digest algorithm select the option appropriate to your configuration, shown in the Dependenices Table.

 12. Set the Compression dropdown to Adaptive LZO Compression.